Silver Lake Sand Dunes

 The southern end is home to Mac Woods Dune Rides.
 Mac Woods has been here for more than 85 years allowing visitors to enjoy a 40-minute 7-mile tour of the Silver Lake Sand Dunes.

 No other dune area in Michigan allows vehicle access, so be sure to plan for some ORV dune excitement.
 No doubt the Sand Dunes are the main attraction of Oceana County.
 No other dune area in Michigan allows vehicle access.
 Each year on April 1st when the dunes open, the parking lot is near filled, whether it be a bright, sunny spring day or a crisp "retreating-winter," possibly even snowing kind of day.
 And of course, October 31 can be a bittersweet "good-bye until next season" for many ORV enthusiasts.
+The ORV area of the Dunes can be found at 8690 West Fox Road in Silver Lake.
+See you soon!

 Click here for Automotive & Trucking listings.